-Due to the interest rate environment in 2012, yields on acquired assets were lower than in prior periods.
-At the end of 2012, the average coupon on mortgages underlying our Agency MBS was lower compared to the end of 2011, due to acquisition of assets in the marketplace at generally lower coupons reflecting current market conditions and as a result of prepayments on higher yielding assets and resets on Hybrid and ARM-MBS within the portfolio.
-As a result, the coupon yield on our Agency MBS portfolio declined 47 basis points to 3.58% for 2012 from 4.05% for 2011.
-In addition, the net Agency MBS yield decreased to 2.83% for 2012, from 3.50% for 2011.
-Our Non-Agency MBS portfolio yielded 6.76% for 2012 compared to 7.55% for 2011.
-The decrease in the yield on our Non-Agency MBS portfolio is primarily due to the flattening (downward movement in the later years) of the forward yield curve, which causes us to lower the projected future coupons and therefore the expected yields on our Hybrid Non-Agency MBS and the addition of newly acquired assets at yields less than our overall portfolio yield.
+Due to the interest rate environment in 2013, yields on acquired assets were lower than in prior periods.
+At the end of 2013, the average coupon on mortgages underlying our Agency MBS was lower compared to the end of 2012, due to acquisition of assets in the marketplace at generally lower coupons reflecting current market conditions and as a result of prepayments on higher yielding assets and downward resets on Hybrid and ARM-MBS within the portfolio.
+As a result, the coupon yield on our Agency MBS portfolio declined 45 basis points to 3.13% for 2013 from 3.58% for 2012.
+In addition, the net Agency MBS yield decreased to 2.28% for 2013, from 2.83% for 2012.
+Our Non-Agency MBS portfolio yielded 7.25% for 2013 compared to 6.76% for 2012.

+The increase in the yield on our Non-Agency MBS portfolio is primarily due to increases in accretable discount and changes in the forward yield curve.